Real Estate in Northumberland and Peterborough

 Here's a look at active listings, or the number of properties for sale in Northumberland:

-If you are considering selling your property, it is a still a very good time, as most people are buying in similar market conditions.
+If you are considering selling your property, it is still a very good time, as most people are buying in similar market conditions.

 Should you be looking to buy, it can be competitive.
-Multiple offer situations are still common, so it pays to be well prepared.
+Multiple offer situations are still not uncommon, so it pays to be well prepared.
 Speak with your lender to get a pre-approval, and work with an experienced Realtor to research listings and review recent sales of similar properties.

 If you are interested in information on a specific area, please reach out to me anytime!